tabnul/alfen-eve-modbus-ha/readme.md

 ## What it does

-- **Solar** — grid-zero surplus charging.
-Modulates the car's current so the house sits near zero grid import/export, and switches 1↔3 phase as surplus allows.
+- **Solar** — charges from genuine solar surplus only.
+The loop targets a small grid *export* (a configurable margin), so it charges only when there's real surplus and backs off before it would import.
+It modulates the car's current to track the surplus and switches 1↔3 phase as surplus allows.
+A heavy anti-oscillation stack (3-minute start/stop holds, a per-phase-switch cooldown, deadband and export margin) keeps it calm on cloudy days.
 - **Fast** — 3-phase at maximum current (clamped by your per-phase and fuse limits).
+  Ignores surplus entirely.
 - **Manual** — you set the target current directly; it's written live.
 - **Off** — pauses the car.
 - **Per-phase fuse protection** — an always-on guard that pauses charging (in any mode) before any phase reaches your fuse rating, with hysteresis so it can't oscillate.
+- **Clean restart & mode handling** — mode and target survive an HA restart; on restart the engine re-asserts the restored mode (and only resumes Solar charging if there's actual surplus).
+Selecting Solar always re-baselines to stopped first, then charges only when surplus justifies it.
 - Full metering, status and control surfaced as HA entities, plus a dashboard.

 ## Requirements